-The environmental management plan (EM plan) should be developed from the mitigation measures detailed in part 4 of the EIS.
+The environmental management plan (EM plan) should be developed from the mitigation measures detailed in section 4 of the EIS.
 Its purpose is to set out the proponents' commitments to environmental management.
 That is, how environmental values will be protected and enhanced.

 The EM plan is an integral part of the EIS, but should be capable of being read as a stand-alone document without reference to other parts of the EIS.
+For a petroleum project the EM plan must meet the content requirements of section 103 of the Environmental Protection Act 1994.
 The general contents of the EM plan should comprise: